wsb9/SwiftUISnappingScrollView/README.md

 Add snapping behaviour to a SwiftUI ScrollView.

 > [!WARNING]
+> This fork has fixed building with Xcode 15.4 (it was complaining about iOS 14 API usage) and fixed broken axis on horizontal scroll.
 > This package is no longer maintained.
 Use [scrollTargetBehaviour](https://developer.apple.com/documentation/swiftui/view/scrolltargetbehavior(_:)) instead.

 ## SnappingScrollView